DorianGrey/ng-webpack-template/docs/build_configuration.md

   - **devtool** The source-map type to be used.
 Is directly forwarded to webpack.
 Defaults to `source-map`.
   - **useAot** Determines whether AoT mode is used or not.
 Defaults to `true`.
   - **useBuildOptimizer** Determines whether the build optimizer should be used or not.
 Since this is still an experimental technology, it defaults to `false`.
-  - **publicUrl** The public url for your build.
+  - **publicPath** The public url for your build.
 Sometimes also called "context".
-E.g. if you app should be available on `https://whatever.example.com/test`, this value should be `test`.
-Defaults to `""`.
+E.g. if you app should be available on `https://whatever.example.com/test`, this value should be `/test`.
+Defaults to `"/"`.
   - **baseHref** The base href for your build.
+In most cases, this should be `/`.
 This gets included in the generated `index.html` directly.
-In most cases, this should be `/` followed by whatever you defined for `publicUrl` Defaults to `/`.
+Defaults to `/`.
   - **hashDigits** The amount of digits used in the hashed of the generated output.
 Defaults to `12`.
   - **categorizeAssets** is used to determine if and how your assets are categorized when generating the build information.
 If you don't want any kind of categorization, just set this to `false`.
 It's a hash of `categoryName` to `regex to match`.
 Default value:
     ```